Inside the black box: Neural network-based real-time prediction of US recessions: Variable importance

 Another solution stems from cooperative game theory, particularly the Shapley value introduced by \citet{shapley1953}.
 The Shapley value method involves assigning payouts to players based on their contribution to the overall payout.
-This cooperative framework resembles a game where players form coalitions and receive profits based on their cooperation.
+This cooperative framework resembles a game where players form coalitions and receive profits based on cooperation.
 In the context of model predictions and their interpretability, the game pertains to the prediction task, and the payout represents the difference between the actual prediction for that data point and the average prediction across all data points.
-The players correspond to the feature values of the data point, working together to achieve the payout, which signifies predicting a specific value.
-To calculate the Shapley value for a specific feature value, all possible coalitions of feature values, excluding the feature of interest, are formed for each data point.
-The values of features outside a coalition are substituted with random values of those features from data to generate a prediction.
-The predictions are computed for each coalition, both with and without the feature value of interest.
-The difference between these predictions represents the marginal contribution of the feature value for that coalition.
-This computation is repeated for all possible coalitions, and the average of the marginal contributions across all coalitions yields the Shapley value for that feature value.
-Finally, the Shapley values for a feature can be averaged across data points to assess the relative importance of features in comparison to each other.
+The players correspond to the variable values of the data point, working together to achieve the payout, which means predicting a specific value.
+To calculate the Shapley value for a specific variable value, all possible coalitions of variable values, excluding the variable of interest, are formed for each data point.
+The variable values outside a coalition are substituted with random values of those variables from data to generate a prediction.
+The predictions are computed for each coalition, both with and without the variable value of interest.
+The difference between these predictions represents the marginal contribution of the variable value for that coalition.
+This computation is repeated for all possible coalitions, and the average of the marginal contributions across all coalitions yields the Shapley value for that variable value.
+Finally, the Shapley values for a variable can be averaged across data points to assess the relative importance of variables compared to each other.